 In this section, you can view your Session Log or start an advanced logging session to help troubleshoot any issues you are encountering.
 The Session Log provides a record of all activities during the session.
 It also records any errors that might be generated during the session.
+There is other important information captured in the session log to identify the user's environment, such as version of WinQI, OS version, number of processers and total processor time, total system memory, available memory and memory allocated, CPU usage, available disk space, and database information.
 This information can be useful for problem solving.